Last Update: 10/16/19

-It is the Wild West in Florida foreclosure proceedings and it has been for awhile now.
-It’s admirable that people want to fight their own fights.
-It’s understandable that Florida home owners need time to deal with other things, like getting kids settled in school or finding another job.
+It is understandable that Florida homeowners need time to deal with other things, like getting kids settled in school or finding another job.
 We’re all human and there’s only so much anyone can have on their plate.
 Speaking for Florida foreclosure defense attorneys across the state, we get it.
 We do.

 However, it’s frustrating to the point of anxiety sometimes to meet a nice couple or a growing family as they are being pushed into a home foreclosure by their bank or mortgage servicer, and see that by waiting to talk with a foreclosure lawyer, they have lost some of their legal rights and legal weapons.

-Bottom line, Florida foreclosure defense lawyers are seeing too many cases where Florida home owners have waited too long — sometimes, they have waited even after getting notice that the lawsuit to take their home has been filed by the bank — and now, they may not be able to do such things as:
+Bottom line, Florida foreclosure defense lawyers see too many cases where Florida homeowners have waited too long — sometimes, they have waited even after getting notice that the lawsuit to take their home has been filed by the bank — and now, they may not be able to do such things as:

-- have time to determine if the bank followed its own underwriting guidelines when approving the loan or if the bank has violated standards set in court case precedent (e.g., did the bank verify income? was their enough income to repay the loan? where there irregularities related to their appraisal? etc.); or
+- determine if the bank followed its own underwriting guidelines when approving the loan or if the bank has violated standards set in court case precedent (e.g., did the bank verify income? was their enough income to repay the loan?
+Were their irregularities related to their appraisal? etc.); or

-This post is an effort to demonstrate, explain, and offer clear reasons for Florida home owners to act now.
-Too many Florida foreclosure defense lawyers are saddened by prospective clients who come for legal advice much too late in the game, waiting so long that their files are swiss cheesed with glaring legal holes and the Florida real estate attorney’s hands are gut-wrenchingly tied by Florida statutes, procedural rules, court case precedent, etc. from doing things that COULD HAVE BEEN DONE EARLIER.
+This post is an effort to demonstrate, explain, and offer clear reasons for Florida homeowners to act now.
+Too many Florida foreclosure defense lawyers are saddened by prospective clients who come for legal advice much too late in the game, waiting so long that their files have glaring legal holes and the Florida real estate attorney’s hands are tied by Florida statutes, procedural rules, court case precedent, etc. from doing things that COULD HAVE BEEN DONE EARLIER.

 Don’t wait.
-Don’t wait until the judgment has been entered.
+Don’t wait until a judgment has been entered.
 Don’t wait till the sale has taken place.
 The sooner anyone facing foreclosure starts taking care of themselves and fighting for all their legal rights to be protected and honored, the better.
-In today’s Florida battlefield, it’s good to have a Florida lawyer helping in the fight.
-Many Florida foreclosure defense law firms (like ours) will understand your financial position and offer flexible financing to you – as well as compassion for what you and your family are going through as you face losing your home to the bank as well as paying a deficiency out of future income.
+Many Florida foreclosure defense law firms (like ours) understand your financial position can be strained and offer flexible financing to you – as well as compassion for what you and your family are going through as you face losing your home to the bank as well as paying a deficiency out of future income.

 Do you have questions or comments?
-Then please feel free to Chat with Larry in the comments below, at email@example.com, or (954) 458-8655.
+Then please feel free to chat with Larry at email@example.com, sending an email through this website, or calling him at (954) 458-8655.